adamjq/aws-secretsmanager-cache-rust/README.md

 The client internally uses an LRU (least-recently used) caching scheme that provides O(1) insertions and O(1) lookups for cached values.

-**Please Note: This client depends on the AWS SDK for Rust which is currently in an alpha release state.
-The functionality of this client should therefore be considered an alpha release and may change in the future**

 ## Getting started

 To use this client you must have: